lasigeBioTM/REEL/README.md

 ### 2. Applying the 'baseline' model (does not require pre-processing)

-To simply apply the 'baseline' model (does not requires the candidates files):
+To simply apply the 'baseline' model (does not require the candidates files):

 ```